reubendrummond/next-tapi/package/README.md

 Middleware in Next tAPI is similar to [Express](https://expressjs.com/en/guide/using-middleware.html) but **typed** variables are accessible in subsequent middleware and method handlers in the `fields` object.

+Note that Next tAPI middleware does not a replacement for [Next.js middleware](https://nextjs.org/docs/advanced-features/middleware).
+Next tAPI middleware is especially useful when typed variables want to be passed to a method handler.

 ```ts
 router
   .middleware(async ({ req, res, next }) => {